vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 official world.
 Repression, the favourite weapon of despots, was resorted to.
 The leaders of the movement were publicity humiliated ; meetings were dispersed with regulation lathis.
-The path of repression is gene- rally perilous and slippery, and it is no wonder that ** the Bureaucracy marched from one repression to another."
+The path of repression is gene###rally perilous and slippery, and it is no wonder that ** the Bureaucracy marched from one repression to another."
 The armoury of repressive measures was replenished.
-The Deportation Act of 1818 was hunted out and Lala Lajpat Rai and Sirdar A jit Singh were spi- rited away to Burma (1907).
+The Deportation Act of 1818 was hunted out and Lala Lajpat Rai and Sirdar A jit Singh were spi###rited away to Burma (1907).
 Mr. Tilak was tried for sedition (1908) and transported.
 The Nationalist Party was routed.
 Babu Ashvini Kumar and eight other popular leaders were deported.
-A few crumbs of re- forms, niggardly given and avidly accepted, were the reward of the surviving Party of Moderates who had shown their loyalty by rallying round the Bureaucratic banner.
-Eventually the Partition of Bengal was modi- fied in 1911.
+A few crumbs of re###forms, niggardly given and avidly accepted, were the reward of the surviving Party of Moderates who had shown their loyalty by rallying round the Bureaucratic banner.
+Eventually the Partition of Bengal was modi###fied in 1911.

 The Partition of Bengal, hateful as it was, consoli= dated that sense of Indian Nationality which common serfdom, wesstern education and the National Congress had done so much to foster.
-It is, however, remark- able that outside Bengal, those of the English-educated Indians who had hitherto too much paraded their " All India view " did the least to show in a practical way their sympathy with Bengal.
-Mr. Tilak, on the con- trary, who owing to his Shivaji and Ganapati festivals, was regarded to have encouraged a spirit of particula- rism, was to the forefront, anxious to do his "little bit**^
+It is, however, remark###able that outside Bengal, those of the English-educated Indians who had hitherto too much paraded their " All India view " did the least to show in a practical way their sympathy with Bengal.
+Mr. Tilak, on the con###trary, who owing to his Shivaji and Ganapati festivals, was regarded to have encouraged a spirit of particula###rism, was to the forefront, anxious to do his "little bit**^

 1140 LOKAMANYA TILAK

 ior lacerated Bengal.
-He had nothing but contempt for those wise-acres, who were ready with their statis- tics and free-trade theories to throw cold water on popu- lar enthusiasm, who harped on the eternal theme of our weakness and our want of organization and who were afraid of the plentiful resources of the Government.
+He had nothing but contempt for those wise-acres, who were ready with their statis###tics and free-trade theories to throw cold water on popu###lar enthusiasm, who harped on the eternal theme of our weakness and our want of organization and who were afraid of the plentiful resources of the Government.
 Mr. Tilak, while admitting the force of all reasonable